deepraining/shortcut.css/README.md

 - [less source codes](./src/index.less)
 - [css codes](./lib/shortcut.css)

-## base rule
+## class name rules

-1. Use `-` to concat attr and value, and if `-` exists in attr, just keep it, like `mg-l-10 -> margin-left: 10px`.
+1. use `-` to concat attr and value, and if `-` exists in attr, just keep it: `mg-l-10 -> margin-left: 10px`
-2. Use 2 consonants to represent a long text word, and 1 consonant to represent a short text word, like `mg-l -> margin-left`.
+2. use 2 consonants to represent a long text word, and 1 consonant to represent a short text word： `mg-l -> margin-left`
-3. If value is integer, just keep it, like `mg-10 -> margin: 10px`.
+3. if value is integer, just keep it: `mg-10 -> margin: 10px`
-4. If value is string, just keep it, like `mg-auto -> margin: auto`.
+4. if value is string, just keep it: `mg-auto -> margin: auto`
-5. If value is decimal, use `-` to split it, like `l-hg-1-1 -> line-height: 1.1`.
+5. if value is decimal, use `-` to split it: `l-hg-1-1 -> line-height: 1.1`
-6. Use `-` to concat special unit, like `50-pc -> 50%`.
+6. use `-` to concat special unit: `50-pc -> 50%`

-## special unit:
+## special unit

 - `pc -> %`